 Dr White has worked at St George's since April 2001, working with psychiatry and mental health researchers.
 In 2010 she was awarded her PhD in Medical Statistics which was entitled ‘Examining alternative methodologies for the analysis of multi-site randomised controlled trials of complex interventions’.

-After starting at St George's in 2001 as a Research Assistant, she was promoted to Research Fellow in 2008.
+After starting at St George's in 2001 as a Research Assistant, she was promoted to Research Fellow in 2008 and Senior Lecturer in 2016.
 Prior to 2001 she worked as Medical Statistician at University Hospital Aintree, Liverpool from 1998, after two years as a Research Assistant in the Department of Statistics, University of Liverpool.

 Killaspy H, White S, Wright C, Taylor TL, Turton P, Kallert T, et al. Quality of longer term mental health facilities in Europe: validation of the quality indicator for rehabilitative care against service users’ views.
 PLoS One.
 2012;7(6):e38070.